Addiction Support for First Responders

 Substance abuse among first responders is a serious issue, but one that can be helped when seeking out the right help.
 There is no reason to suffer.
 At Remembering Brian Kanterman, we want to give all first responders with addiction problems the support they need.
 Finding comprehensive and integrated care and treatment for both mental health and substance abuse is the most effective way to achieve long-term recovery and health.
 Break free from the chains of addiction and get the help you need.

-You can help out those suffering from addiction by donating whatever you can.
+You can help out those suffering from addiction by donating whatever you can to our donation.
 These donations go a long way to help first responders find the addiction support they need.

 Click below to donate.